chrismwilliams/astro-theme-cactus/README.md

 ## View Transitions

 This theme implements optional support for view transitions.
 Visit `src/site.config.ts` and set `includeViewTransitions` to `true` to include it.
-By setting it to true, a fallback of [none](https://docs.astro.build/en/guides/view-transitions/#fallback-control) is set for unsupported browsers, visit Astro's [docs](https://docs.astro.build/en/guides/view-transitions/) to learn more, view the implementation in `src/layouts/Base.astro`.

-Note: If you set a [named](https://docs.astro.build/en/guides/view-transitions/#naming-a-transition) transition, you may notice an issue with the theme switching button icon disappearing, this is due to an Astro bug with maintaining persistence.
-For a temporary solution this please see [this](https://github.com/chrismwilliams/astro-theme-cactus/pull/139/files) request.
+View the implementation in `src/layouts/Base.astro`.

 ## Deploy